monkey/monkey-docs/src/getting_started/installation.md

   --enable-shared          Build Monkey as a shared library in addition to a stand-alone server --enable-relaxed-plugins Allow the application to make the library load arbitrary plugins.
                            WARNING security risk, do not enable in distro packages!

+mbedTLS plugin options:
+  --mbedtls-headers        Set the path for mbedTLS headers --mbedtls-library        Set the path where the mbedTLS library can be found --mbedtls-debug-level    Set mbedTLS debug level

 Installation Directories:
   --prefix=PREFIX         Root prefix directory